-I am a tutor based in the West Philadelphia area who specializes in Language Arts, Social Studies, and Music.
-I work with students of all ages and am happy to help any student improve their skills in and understanding of these fantastic subjects.
+I am a tutor based in the New York City who specializes in Language Arts, Social Studies, and College Essay Writing.
+I work with students of all ages/abilities, and am happy to help any student improve their skills in these fantastic subjects and beyond.

-I earned my Bachelor’s Degree in English (with a concentration in Creative Writing) from the University of Pennsylvania.
+I earned my Bachelor's Degree in English (with a concentration in Creative Writing) from the University of Pennsylvania, and a Master's Degree in Music Performance from Berklee College of Music.
 I have been tutoring students since high school, with my first experience being part of a music-mentorship program that allowed me to provide drum lessons for disadvantaged youth.
 While in college, I continued to tutor students as part of a local outreach program.
-More recently, I have served as a substitute teacher for charter schools in the Philadelphia region.
-Through the years, I have tutored students both in group settings and on an individualized basis.
+I have also served as a substitute teacher for charter schools in the Philadelphia region.
+After this I served as a top reading clinician at Lindamood-Bell Learning Center as well as a private tutor/mentor to students in my hometown of Darien, CT.
+I have experience tutoring students both in group settings and on an individualized basis.

 I offer help in a wide-variety of different subjects.
 My specialty is English.
 I can help any student improve their Grammar, Writing Vocabulary, Reading Comprehension, Phonics and Spelling.
 Additionally, I can proofread essays and edit papers.

-Music is also something I truly enjoy, and I love to offer music lessons for students.
-I can teach students how to play the drums, as well as the guitar and bass for beginner students.
-I am also proud to say that I am an avid musician in the local Philadelphia scene.
-Whether you’re a beginner or just looking to improve your skills, I am an excellent music tutor for you or your child.
+Music is a passion of mine, and I love to offer lessons for students.
+I can teach students how to play the drums, as well as beginner guitar.
+I am also proud to say that I am currently studying jazz music in and around New York City.
+Whether you're a beginner or just looking to improve your skills, I am an excellent music tutor for you or your child.

 My favorite aspect of tutoring is having the ability to help my students improve their skills and gain confidence.
 I consider myself both patient and easy to talk to, and I greatly enjoy making strong personal connections with my students.
 My goal has always been to leave students in a place of better understanding so that they may continue to build on what they have learned.
 As a tutor, I always go the extra mile to achieve the desired outcome.
 While I take my job seriously, I operate under a long-forgotten ideal: learning is fun.
 Through the years, I have received thanks and praise from students, parents, and faculty members alike; I work hard to keep that trend going.